 Furthermore, we encourage authors to explore the interplay between these inflection points and other relevant topics, such as space environmentalism, sustainability, economics, and the integration of traditional ecological knowledge (TEK) into effective space traffic management.

-Authors are invited to submit papers that contribute to the advancement of the field by offering new insights, research findings, and innovative ideas.
+Authors were invited to submit papers that contribute to the advancement of the field by offering new insights, research findings, and innovative ideas.
 Selected papers will have the opportunity to be featured in a special edition of Acta Astronautica, a prestigious journal in the aerospace domain.

 KEY DATES:

-● 30 June 2023 Call for papers
+● 30 June 2023 Call for papers (print version is available here)

 ● 30 September 2023 extended Abstracts deadline (student papers with faculty recommendations accepted until 1 November/authors notified Nov 15)